shownola/action-text-blog/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+This is a Rails project utilizing Action Text introduced with Rails 6

-Things you may want to cover:
+* Ruby version 2.6.3

-* Ruby version
+* Rails 6.0.3

 * System dependencies